Particular/docs.particular.net/nservicebus/hosting/selecting.md

 This document provides guidance for deciding how to [host](/nservicebus/hosting) your [NServiceBus endpoints](/nservicebus/endpoints/).

-This guide does not provide definitive answers for all scenarios, and every decision involves trade-offs.
-Especially in cloud scenarios, there are currently few definitive answers to what the best solutions are for many scenarios.
-If it is unclear what the best choice is, or there are very specific constraints, contact [Particular Software](https://particular.net/contactus).
+This guide does not provide definitive answers for all situations and each option involves trade-offs.
+Especially in cloud scenarios, there are currently few definitive answers as to what the best solution may be.
+If it is unclear what the best choice is, or there are very specific constraints, contact [Particular Software](https://particular.net/contactus) for advice.

 NServiceBus endpoints can be hosted within any .NET process.
 This guidance groups the hosting options into: